storj/docs/app/(docs)/object-mount/linux/installation/glibc/page.md

 hidden: false
 ---

-Many Linux distributions use the GNU Project’s C standard library 🌐 ([glibc](https://en.wikipedia.org/wiki/glibc)).
+Many Linux distributions use the GNU Project’s C standard library: 🌐 [glibc](https://en.wikipedia.org/wiki/glibc).

 Storj’s Object Mount **glibc scripted installer** (a `.run` file) is compatible with all such Linux distributions.

 This installer shell script allows you to install Object Mount (for the current user) _without_ needing root privileges &mdash; no `sudo` required.

 {% callout type="info" %}
+**Package Installer**

 If you prefer a **full installer** for use with package managers (i.e.: Debian, Ubuntu, etc.) refer to the [](docId:aemie9zeiP9Nie2k) installation instructions.
 {% /callout %}